nitheshj/mywebsite/content/project/Gravity Bender Game/index.md

 date = 2019-04-09T00:00:00

 # Project summary to display on homepage.
-summary = "A fun game of solving puzzles by bending gravity `external_link`."
+summary = "A fun game of solving puzzles by bending gravity."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`